 Please wait to trim them back until after you start seeing new growth.
 You'll love the winter interest, and the birds will surely appreciate your thoughtfulness.

 Once you see green growth emerging from the crown, cut them all the way down to the ground.
-It can be mowed, or hand cut back to the ground in late winter or early spring.
+This warm-season grass can be mowed, or hand-cut back to the ground in late winter or early spring.
 The new season of growth will fill out completely by April or May.